itechbear/Gtk-Tiler/README.md

 Usage
 =====

 Start this program.
-It has no gui nor any hints.
+It minimizes itself to system tray.
 Click a window to make it focused.
 Now you can:

  - Press Meta(Aka, Win/Super) + Left Arrow to place it at the left of the screen
  - or Press Meta(Aka, Win/Super) + Right Arrow to place it at the right of the screen
  - or Press Meta(Aka, Win/Super) + Up Arrow to maximize it
  - or Press Meta(Aka, Win/Super) + Down Arrow to minimize it

-You can press Meta(Aka, Win/Super) + C to quit this program.
-Still, it quit quietly without any word.
+You can press Meta(Aka, Win/Super) + C to quit this program, Or through the menu of the tray icon.

 Compile
 =======